Skip to main content

 The music in the game is generally praised for its fitting and nostalgic quality, with some tracks being remixes of original songs and others being new compositions that capture the essence of the classic Tyrian.
 While the soundtrack is well-received, some reviewers suggest that a more polished synth mix could enhance the overall experience.
 Overall, the music effectively evokes the old-school vibe that fans of the original game appreciate.

-• “The music feels good and fitting, with some remixes of original songs and some that I think are new songs.”
+• “The music feels good and fitting, with some remixes of original songs and some new tracks that I think are great.”

 • “The art and music are instantly recognizable as updated takes on the original; there's a similar sense of humor in its writing.”